doldenroller/k3-translation-status/readme.md

 Run `composer require doldenroller/k3-translation-status`.

 # Usage
-Find and show translations of your page or use it as language switch in your blueprints.
+Find and show translations of your page in the panel or use it as language switch in your blueprints.

 ## Example
 Basic setup: